johnbillion/fair-tools/README.md

-  did aka add                  Add a URL to the alsoKnownAs field did aka replace              Replace a URL in the alsoKnownAs field did aka remove               Remove a URL from the alsoKnownAs field metadata build               Build a FAIR metadata document
+  did aka add                  Add a URL to the alsoKnownAs field did aka replace              Replace a URL in the alsoKnownAs field did aka remove               Remove a URL from the alsoKnownAs field did domain verify            Verify a domain's DNS record for a DID did domain verify-alias      Verify alsoKnownAs domain aliases for a DID metadata build               Build a FAIR metadata document

 Run 'fair-tools <command> --help' for more information on a command.